dewanablog/New-Repo-for-git-/README.md

 git commit -M => this cmd is used for commit the files mean  when we add the file we can take a screen shot of this files in git , this cmd is used for ,

+git origin push => this cmd is used for push the code to github